aackerman/aaronackerman.com/_drafts/native-applications-with-web-technologies.md

 [Node-webkit](https://github.com/nwjs/nw.js/tree/master) recently renamed to NW.js is available as well. `atom-shell` stood out to me at the easiest project to start with.
 I was running the quick start "hello world" within 5 minutes.

-All of these are great projects, any one could knock your app's requirements right out of the park.
+All of these are great projects, any one of these frameworks could knock your app's requirements right out of the park.
 Your requirements drive the choice.